flame-engine/flame/doc/animation_widget_article/article.md

 # Sprite Sheet Animations in Flutter

-### UPDATE 05/27/2020
+### UPDATE 09/04/2020

-As for Flame 0.22.0 there is a new way to use Animations and Sprites inside your widget tree.
+As for Flame 1.0, the `animationAsWidget` has been removed in favor of a direct usage of `SpriteAnimationWidget`.

-Flame now includes a widget catalog and inside it you will find `AnimationWidget` and `SpriteWidget`.
+Flame now includes a widget catalog and inside it you will find `SpriteAnimationWidget` and `SpriteWidget`.

 Check the example mentioned on this article to see the updated version.

 ## Introduction

-Flutter provides lots of cool and slick animations out of the box, most related to movement and tweens (continuous changes in size, position, color, et cetera).
+Flutter provides lots of cool and slick animations out of the box, most related to movement and tweens (continuous changes in size, position, color, etc).
 However, one particular thing that it's really hard to do using only the native APIs is a simple sprite sheet animation.
 Or any sprite sheet handling, for that matter.

 A sprite sheet is a single image that has multiple images (sprites) inside, each one being accessed via it's defining rectangle (x, y, width, and height).
 Maybe every sprite inside has the same size, like a tileset; for example: